mojzu/sso/docs/manual/01_introduction.md

 ### TOTP (local)

-- Services can authenticate user requests that contain a [TOTP](totp) code.
+- Services can authenticate user requests that contain a [TOTP][totp] code.

 ### OAuth2 (github, microsoft)

 - Users can authenticate to a service via supported OAuth2 providers.
-- Successful login returns time-limited, revokable access and refresh [JSON web tokens](jwt).
+- Successful login returns time-limited, revokable access and refresh [JSON web tokens][jwt].
 - Access tokens are used to authenticate user requests.
 - Refresh tokens are used to produce new access and refresh tokens.